biocross/unlimit/README.md

 **Note that all changes unlimit makes to your project are local on your mac, and do not in anyway affect the configuration on your Apple Developer Portal.**

-### Why can't I just do it myself?

-Well, you can, if your project is simple.
-However, if your project has capabilities like **Push Notifications**, **Background Modes** & **App Extensions**, things get complicated, since these require you to configure your `Personal Team` with all these entitlements.
-Unlimit gets rid of all this mess, and gets you quickly up and running on your device.

-### What's the catch?

-Well, since unlimit temporarily removes capabilities like **App Extensions, Push Notifications** & more from your project, you **cannot** test these features on your device when using your personal team.

-### How do I undo unlimit's changes?

-We recommend you run unlimit when you have no staged changes, so that you can simple go back by running `git reset --hard` when you're done testing on your device.

 ## Installation

 If your iOS/Mac project does not have a `Gemfile` yet, [learn how to set it up here](https://www.mokacoding.com/blog/ruby-for-ios-developers-bundler/).
 It's highly recommended you use [**bundler**](https://bundler.io/) to maintain consistent versions of tools like `cocoapods`, `fastlane` etc within your team.